kaffeesiader/uibk_moveit_adapter/README.md

 previously.
 For launching all necessary nodes you can use the 'uibk_plan_execution.launch' file.
 This will also launch the RViz Visualization tools for visualizing the planned trajectories.

-As this services are very new and not tested very well i ask you to be very careful!
+As this services are very new and not tested very well I ask you to be very careful!
 Please execute no trajectoriy without checking it's visualization in RViz first!